Filter by:

 The Command (Ruth 3:2-4)

-First, let us read what Naomi proposed and then circle back and offer some salient observations:
+First, let us read what Naomi proposed and then reevaluate and offer some salient observations:

 2 “And now is not Boaz our kinsman, with whose maids you were?
 Behold, he winnows barley at the threshing floor tonight.
 3 “Wash yourself therefore, and anoint yourself and put on your best clothes, and go down to the threshing floor; but do not make yourself known to the man until he has finished eating and drinking.
 4 “And it shall be when he lies down, that you shall notice the place where he lies, and you shall go and uncover his feet and lie down; then he will tell you what you shall do.”
 (Ruth 3)

-Second, Naomi tells Ruth to get cleaned up and put on her best clothes, which were probably not that costly given that she was dirt poor.
+Second, Naomi told Ruth to get cleaned up and put on her best clothes, which were probably inexpensive given that she was dirt-poor.
 However, the idea was to at least look her best for the mission at hand.

 Third, Naomi wanted Ruth to remain hidden near the threshing floor and only come out and lie down at Boaz’s feet after he finished eating and drinking and settled down for the night.
 How could Ruth hide?
 That is simple.
 Large piles of grain would be stacked all over the place, and men typically reclined on them to sleep so they could be quickly awakened in case a thief showed up.